U3A Okeover: A Guide for Course Presenters

 Greg Newbold is a professor in criminology at the University of Canterbury.
 He has published seven books and more than 80 book chapters and articles and is currently regarded as one of New Zealand’s leading criminologists.
 He is a regular media commentator on crime and criminal justice and is frequently consulted by government on matters pertaining to law enforcement and correctional policy.

 Your course organiser will ask what your equipment requirements are.
-Each room has table, screen, data projector, computer and laser pointer.
+The church has two data projectors, Windows 10 laptop computer and laser pointer.
 You may choose to bring your own laptop or you can bring a memory stick to use on our computer.
-A lapel microphone is available and you are most firmly encouraged to use it.
-Even a speaker with a strong voice who turns his or her head towards the screen can be very hard to hear.
+There is a good sound system but a lapel microphone is available.

 We have PowerPoint and Microsoft Office but let the organiser know if your software is unusual.
 The computer can connect to our sound system.
 You can ask in advance for a connection to the internet.

-You will be welcome to come at 10:00 or earlier to check out the gear, or even to arrange with the organiser to check the systems on an earlier day.
+You will be welcome to come at 10:00 or earlier to check out the gear.
 It is not expected that you will bring handouts, but you are welcome to do so.

 If personal problems arise such as ill health or a clash of dates please contact the course organiser as early as possible.